edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

 Or in another scenario it would be possible to run both VMware vCloud Director (vCD) and VMware Integrated OpenStack in parallel within the Cloud Management Layer on top of the same Virtual Infrastructure Layer.

-It&#8217;s important to point out that in this case workloads would be exclusively managed by one of the two CMS.
+It's important to point out that in this case workloads would be exclusively managed by one of the two CMS.

 ### POD / Core concept